The Pricing Strategies of Inc. 5000 SaaS Companies [2022 Report]

 Of course, pricing transparency likely varies based on industry, audience, and the size of the price tag, among other factors.
 A general pattern we noticed was that companies that charged on a per-seat basis (instead of on a flat-rate or usage basis) were more open to listing specific dollar amounts:

 In many cases, a SaaS company will have an option on their pricing page for web visitors to request pricing, either for an "enterprise" plan or for all plans.
-Of the companies that had a pricing page, 49% had an option to request pricing.
-Of all SaaS companies (with or without a pricing page), 27% had an option to request pricing.
+Of the companies that had a pricing page, 97% had an option to request pricing.

 Which pricing models do SaaS companies employ?